starlink-community/starlink-cli/README.md

-This is a basic command line interface that demonstrates using the GRPC API.
+This is a basic command line interface that demonstrates using the [golang GRPC API](starlink-community/starlink-grpc-go).

 The API is reused between dishy and the wifi router, however both servers do not implement all the APIs.
 The `basic-cli` demonstrates that the `status` API works on dishy, but not on the router.
 Conversely, `ping` works on the router, but not dishy.